Chemical Engineering, MS

 approved for STEM-OPT extension, engineeringgrad, materials, operations, process

-Areas of research emphasis include atmospheric aerosols, biomolecular engineering, biosensors, chemical therapies for neurodegenerative diseases, electrochemistry, electronic materials processing, engineering education, flexible display technology, fuel cells, inorganic membranes, process design and operations, protein synthesis, transport phenomena in living systems and water purification.
+The Master of Science program in chemical engineering offers several areas of research emphasis, including atmospheric aerosols, biomolecular engineering, biosensors, chemical therapies for neurodegenerative diseases, electrochemistry, electronic materials processing, engineering education, flexible display technology, fuel cells, inorganic membranes, process design and operations, protein synthesis, transport phenomena in living systems, and water purification.

 A graduate handbook detailing information on graduate studies in chemical engineering is available on the school's website.
 For additional details, students should contact the graduate advising office in the School for Engineering of Matter, Transport and Energy.